mixxxdj/manual/source/chapters/hardware.rst

    Using Mixxx with your built-in sound card

-There is no need to buy any equipment other than a computer if you do not require headphone :term:`cueing`.
 The built-in soundcard on most computers and laptops comes with a single stereo line-out and a microphone input.
 The figure above depicts how the sound configuration might look.
 The stereo output of your soundcard (channels 1-2) will be connected to the **Master out**.

 #.
 Open :menuselection:`Preferences --> Sound Hardware`
 #.
 Select the :guilabel:`Output` tab